dobrowol/unsupervised_log_segmentation/README.md

 # unsupervised_log_segmentation
+This repository contains implementation used in paper:
-different methods of segmenting log sequence into meaningful segments done in unsupervised manner
+It contains different methods of segmenting log sequence into meaningful segments done in unsupervised manner.